ikuffourosei/AirBnB_clone/README.md

 of an instance based on the class name and id.
 ```

--Help on View; To view all
+- Help on View; To view all
 ```
 (hbnb) help all
 Usage: all <class name> or all